-(a) A project for replacement of broken transmission mains from Peechi dam in four reaches was formulated at a total cost of Rs. three crore as given below:
+A project for replacement of broken transmission mains from Peechi dam in four reaches was formulated at a total cost of Rs. three crore as given below:

-TMC diverted and paid to KWA Rupees one crore from the Maintenance Grant of non road assets for replacement of broken transmission lines TMC advanced an amount of Rs.2.35 crore (April 2007) to KWA for execution of the project.
+TMC diverted KWA Rupees one crore from the Maintenance Grant of non road assets for replacement of

+TMC advanced an amount of Rs.2.35 crore (April 2007) to KWA for execution of the project.
 Out of this Rs.One crore was diverted from maintenance grant released to TMC for maintenance of its non-road assets.